Perfectoid Nullstellensatz: Results and counterexamples: Results

-\begin{theorem} Suppose that all of the following conditions hold: \begin{enumerate} \item $C$ is algebraically closed. \item $|C^\times|=\bbR^+$. \item $C$ is spherically complete. \item $k$ is uncountable. \end{enumerate} then $(C,R_n)$ is a Nullstellensatz pair. \end{theorem} \begin{proof} By \Cref{workcharp} we may assume that $C$ has characteristic $p$.
+By the above, we may assume without loss of generality that $C$ is of characteristic $p$.
 Let $x\in \bbB^n_C$ denote the point associated to a maximal ideal $I\subseteq R_n$, let $C(x)=R_n/I$ be the residue field at $x$, and assume for the sake of contradiction that $C(x)\neq C$.
 By induction, we may also choose $n$ to be minimal for which such an ideal $I$ exists.
-Let $x_i$ be the image of $x$ under the projections $\pi_i:\bbB_C^n\to \bbB_C^1$.
+Let $x_1$ be the image of $x$ under the first projection map $\pi_1:\bbB_C^n\to \bbB_C^1$.
 Recall the Berkovich classification of points in the unit ball \cite[\S 1.4.4]{Ber90}.
 Since $|C^\times|=\bbR^+$ and $C$ is spherically complete, $\bbB^1_C$ does not have Type III or Type IV points.
-By minimality of $n$, $x_i$ is also not a Type I point, so $x_i$ must be a Type II point.
+By minimality of $n$, $x_1$ is also not a Type I point, so $x_1$ must be a Type II point.
+Indeed, if $x_1$ was a Type I point then then the residue field at $x_1$ must be $C$ since $C$ is algebraically closed.
+Moreover, the fiber $\pi_1^{-1}(x_1)$ is $\bbB_C^{n-1}$ and we can write $C(x)=R_{n-1}/I$ contradicting the minimality of $n$.
 This implies that the residue field $k(x)$ of $C(x)$ is a transcendental extension of $k$.